Ikd28/Neuroflow-/README.txt

 If this assesment were to be a production application,there will be more users so I will create a reliable database to store the data.
-Post calls will write data to the database and Get calls will read data from the database.
+POST calls will write data to the database and GET calls will read data from the database.
 Also there will be two collections in the database(Users and moods).
 If there are more users there's a high probability in the recurrence